mizutanilab/MCTrace/README.md

 We believe that this program is self-explanatory, but the following tips should be helpful.

 <B>Installation</B>
-Download the MCTrace executable and parameter files to any folder you like.
+Download the MCTrace executable and parameter file "paramstd.txt" to any folder you like.

 <B>Execution</B>
 Double click the 'MCTrace' executable.